 Campus Security and Fire Safety Report

 Virginia Tech is committed to assisting all members of the university community in providing for their own safety and security.
 The Annual Campus Security and Fire Safety Report (main campus) is available on the Virginia Tech Police Department website.
 Extended campus compliance reports are available on the same website.
-If you would like to request a paper copy of the report, you can stop by the police department located in the Sterrett Facilities Complex or you can request that a paper copy be mailed to you by calling 231-6183.
+If you would like to request a paper copy of the report, you can stop by the police department located in the Sterrett Facilities Complex, or you can request that a paper copy be mailed to you by calling 231-6183.

-The website and report contain information regarding campus safety and personal safety including topics such as: crime prevention, fire safety, Virginia Tech Police law enforcement authority, crime reporting policies, student conduct procedures and other matters of importance related to safety and security on campus including evacuation and emergency notification and response procedures.
-The report also contains information about crime statistics for the three previous calendar years concerning reported crimes that occurred on campus; in certain off campus buildings or property owned or controlled by Virginia Tech; and on public property within, or immediately adjacent to and accessible from the campus.
+The website and report contain information regarding campus safety and personal safety including such topics as crime prevention, fire safety, Virginia Tech Police law enforcement authority, crime reporting policies, student conduct procedures and other matters of importance related to safety and security on campus, including evacuation and emergency notification and response procedures.
+The report also contains information about crime statistics for the three previous calendar years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by Virginia Tech; and on public property within, or immediately adjacent to and accessible from the campus.

 This information is required by law and provided by the Virginia Tech Police Department.

 Emergency notification, response, and evacuation procedures